Angampora

 Angampora is a Sinhalese martial art that combines combat techniques, self-defense, sport, exercise, and meditation.
 A key component of angampora is the namesake angam, which incorporates hand-to-hand fighting, and illangam, involving the use of indigenous weapons such as the ethunu kaduwa, staves, knives and swords.
 Another component known as maya angam, which uses spells and incantations for combat, is also said to have existed.
 Angampora's distinct feature lies in the use of pressure point attacks to inflict pain or permanently paralyze the opponent.
 Fighters usually make use of both striking and grappling techniques, and fight until the opponent is caught in a submission lock that they cannot escape.
 Usage of weapons is discretionary.
 Perimeters of fighting are defined in advance, and in some of the cases is a pit.

-With the advent of colonial rule over the entirety of the island in 1815, Angampora fell into disuse and was very nearly lost as a part of the country's heritage.
-The British colonial administration prohibited its practice due to the dangers posed by a civilian populace versed in a martial art, burning down any angan madu (practice huts devoted to the martial art) found: flouting of the law was punished by a gunshot to the knee, effectively crippling practitioners; Angampora nevertheless survived within a few families, allowing it to emerge into mainstream Sri Lankan culture post-independence.

 A number of paintings related to angampora are found at Buddhist temples in Sri Lanka.
 These include Embekka Devalaya, Gadaladeniya Rajamaha Viharaya, Temple of the Tooth, Saman Devalaya (Ratnapura) and Lankathilaka Rajamaha Viharaya.